 Pickup Location Etiquette: Terra Firma relies heavily our own private drop sites, and we ask everyone to follow the following rules:

-Do not look through other peoples boxes.
+- Do not look through other peoples boxes.
 All the like-sized boxes contain the same items.

 - Return your boxes for recycling.
 Please unfold them carefully according to instructions on the bottom.
 We use the boxes multiple times.
 Please do not leave the papers or other trash at your local friendly pickup site.